leonlinsx/minimal-mistakes/_posts/2020-02-26-garbage-time.md

 I have one quibble with their methodology, which I'll put in the footnote \[7\].
 Overall though, if you believe that stock recommendations are important, as many retail investors seem to, **this paper makes the case that you should be following robo analysts as well, since they're less biased, update more frequently, and could add outperformance.**

 What that implies for the equity research industry depends on where you believe their value add for the buyers of their service is.
 If it's (1) or (3), this paper is bad news, but less so if it's (2).
+I’m 60% confident we’ll see an increase in robos, and that still won’t matter for most research analysts.

 **About quality time**